 Hallak's mini-van, parked outside of the police station by his driver who was seemingly wanting to check up on him, was given a thorough redecoration (just in time for spring!).
-Police attempted to usher Hallak into the vehicle but were forced to stuff him back into a police cruiser when a small confrontatiodrove off, not to be seen again.
+Police attempted to usher Hallak into the vehicle but were forced to stuff him back into a police cruiser when a small confrontational crowd emerged.
+The mini-van and cruiser drove off, not to be seen again.

 After another hour and no sight of racists, demonstrators dispersed.
 The morning was eventful and filled with fun activities, a welcome morale boost after our failures on March 4th.
-However, we find it important to point out some areas that could use improve-
+However, we find it important to point out some areas that could use improvement.